Stradivarius record bid off key as Subjectivist wins Ascot Gold Cup - RFI

 The understated Fanning enjoyed the experience of winning one of the most historic races in flat racing.

-Stradivarius and Frankie Dettori met trouble entering the finishing straight, being blocked.
+Stradivarius and Frankie Dettori met trouble entering the finishing straight, finding themselves blocked by another horse.

 Even when the Italian got the three-time winner out in the clear he had too much ground to make up and finished fourth.

+It was a disappointing ride for the 50-year-old at a racecourse where he has enjoyed so much success.#photo1

-Stradivarius's trainer John Gosden's first question to Dettori was: "Was he himself today?" to which the 50-year-old Italian replied "yes."
+Stradivarius's trainer John Gosden's first question to Dettori was: "Was he himself today?" to which the Italian replied "yes".

 Stradivarius received a warm reception on his return to the unsaddling enclosure.